airada/airada/README.md

 ##### _She/Her/Hers_ | Software Engineer
 ---

 ✨ Hello everyone!
 My name is Jasmine, and I'm a 2020 New Grad from the University of California, Irvine with a B.S. in Computer Science.
 As a Software Engineer, I wish to create meaningful, immersive experiences.
+I'm currently pursuing my interests in virtual reality and natural language processing.
 I hope you enjoy my work!

 - **💻 I’m currently working on** ... creating my first mod!
 - **📚 I’m currently learning** ... how to contribute to open source projects!